ngmisl/terra-python-query/README.md

 # terra-python-query
 Simple query to extract and use data from Terra APIs

-Example script: Discord Bot with query logig
+Example script: Discord Bot with query logic